smartcontractkit/documentation/src/pages/chainlink-nodes/v1/using-forwarder.md

 1. In Remix, click the `id` variable to see the current price updated on your consumer contract.

-### Check Forwarder
+### Check the forwarder

-Let's confirm that:
+Confirm the following information:

-- The Chainlink node submitted the callbacks to the Forwarder contract.
+- The Chainlink node submitted the callbacks to the forwarder contract.
 - Each callback used a different account.
-- The Forwarder contract forwarded the callbacks to the Operator contract.
+- The Forwarder contract forwarded the callbacks to the operator contract.

-Display your Forwarder contract on the block explorer.
+Open your forwarder contract in the block explorer.
 Two [forward](/chainlink-nodes/contracts/forwarder#forward) transactions exist.

 <ClickToZoom src='/images/chainlink-nodes/node-operators/forwarder/forward-transactions.jpg' />